 Early Childhood Education

-Literacy is also a top priority for UWHC.
+Literacy is also a top priority for UWHCC.
 A student that does not read on grade level by 3rd grade has a 78% chance of NOT catching up.
 Low-literacy skills have been linked to poverty, crime and poor health.
-United Way of Hays County has recognized the importance of on-grade level reading and literacy skills as a foundation for a successful life.
-By working with reading programs, as well as through the LIVE UNITED Library, UWHC is able to reach into the community to provide enhanced learning opportunities.
+United Way of Hays & Caldwell Counties has recognized the importance of on-grade level reading and literacy skills as a foundation for a successful life.
+By working with reading programs, as well as through the LIVE UNITED Library, UWHCC is able to reach into the community to provide enhanced learning opportunities.

 The United Way of Hays County Born Learning initiative aims to increase child readiness to enter school and parental and caregiver involvement in the early developmental process through talking, singing, activities, play and more.
 Learn more.